 People with excessive time on their hands (prisoners, people stuck in lifts etc.) might like to read our exceedingly dull comparison of parking prices in different seaside resorts.

-This is a personal passion of mine, so I spent far too long putting together this guide to free and cheap parking on the Isle of Wight.
+This is a personal passion of mine, so I spent far too long putting together a guide to free and cheap parking on the Isle of Wight.

-As of 2022, in the Isle of Wight Council's long stay car parks that are charged, you can expect to pay £3.10 for two hours or £5.20 for four hours and £6.80 for six hours (most of the seafront car parks are Council owned).
-6-10 hours costs £9.40 and then you pay another £1 or £2 for evening parking.
+In the Isle of Wight Council's long stay car parks that are charged, you can expect to pay about £4 for two hours, about £6 for four hours and about £8 for six hours (most of the seafront car parks are Council owned).
+6-10 hours costs about £12 and then you pay another £2 for evening parking.

 There are several ways to make parking cheaper on an Isle of Wight holiday: